sophiamersmann/til/style-dictionary/custom-transform-to-remove-units.md

 StyleDictionaryExtended.buildAllPlatforms();
 ```

-This assumes `config.json` lives in the same directory; within the configuration, we can then reference the custom transform as follows:
+This assumes `config.json` lives in the same directory; the custom transformation can then be referenced like:

 ```json
 {